powpowmax/cot-4500-as1/README.md

 For example mine will be C:\Users\stewa\PycharmProjects\cot-4500_assignment1\venv\Scripts\python.exe C:\Users\stewa\PycharmProjects\cot-4500_assignment1\assignment_1.py

 by running this line in command prompt it will produce the 7 desired outputs for the assignment.

+All of the third party packages used are found in the requirements.txt file and include the versions used for this assignment